ARTS-Laboratory/LabVIEW-LSTM/README.md

 # LabVIEW-LSTM
 LabVIEW library for deploying LSTMS in LabVIEW and LabVIEW Real-Time.
-This library lets the user upload weights to cretae custom LSTM cell VIs that can easily be deployed onto LabVIEW or LabVIEW Real-Time.
+This library lets the user upload weights to create custom LSTM cell VIs that can easily be deployed onto LabVIEW or LabVIEW Real-Time.

 <p align="center">
 <img src="figures/single-LSTM-cell-use.PNG" alt="drawing" width="400"/> <br>